apache/trafficserver/doc/reference/configuration/logs_xml.config.en.rst

 .. _logs-xml-logobject-collationhost:

-``<CollationHosts = "list_of_valid_hostnames"/>``
+``<CollationHosts = "list_of_valid_hostnames:port|failover hosts"/>``
     Optional
-    A comma-separated list of collation servers to which all log entries (for this object) are forwarded.
+    A comma-separated list of collation servers (with pipe delimited failover servers) to which all log entries (for this object) are forwarded.
 Collation servers can be specified by name or IP address.
-Specify the collation port with a colon after the name; for example, ``host:port`` .
+    Specify the collation port with a colon after the name.
+For example, in ``host1:5000|failhostA:5000|failhostB:6000, host2:6000`` logs
+    would be sent to host1 and host2, with failhostA and failhostB acting as failover hosts for host1.
+When host1 disconnects, logs would be sent to failhostA.
+If failhostA disconnects, log entries would be sent to failhostB until host1 or failhostA comes back.
+Logs would also be sent to host2.

 ``<Header = "header"/>``
     Optional